michelderu/ragstack-astradb/README.md

 3. It uses a StreamingCallbackHandler to stream output to the screen which prevents having to wait for the final answer

 ## Multi Tenancy
-Specifically for multi-tenancy and configurability:
+Specifically for multi-tenancy and configurability the app offers:
-1. It offers a configurable localization through `localization.csv` with default languages of us_US and nl_NL.
+1. A configurable localization through `/customizations/localization.csv` with default languages of us_US and nl_NL.
-2. It offers a guided experience on-rails through `rails.csv`
+2. A guided experience on-rails through `/customizations/rails.csv`
-3. It offers a customizable `welcome page` for a specific organization
+3. A customizable `welcome page` in `/customizations/welcome` for a specific organization
+4. A customizable logo in `/customizations/logo` for a specific organization

 ## 1️⃣ Preparations
 This Chatbot assumes you have access to a [Github account](https://github.com).